A version of this article was first published in September 2020

 Saudi Arabia is already known as a destination for camel beauty pageants.
 Now, it wants to be known for camel healthcare, too.

-The country opened the world’s largest camel hospital in July and new photographs show what daily life is like inside.
+The country opened the world's largest camel hospital in July 2020 and photographs show what daily life is like inside.

 At 70,000 square metres, Al Salam Veterinary Hospital is about the size of Buckingham Palace and a little smaller than the island of Alcatraz.